Frequently Asked Questions

-BFET is an employment and training program created through the Department of Agriculture under the Farm Bill that provides a variety of employment services to recipients of federally issued food stamps.
-These food stamps are known as SNAP in most of the country but Basic Food in the state of Washington.
+BFET is an employment and training program that provides a variety of employment services to recipients of federally issued Basic Food benefits (SNAP/EBT).

 What programs will BFET support at Edmonds College?

-BFET is an employment program designed to help students gain access to training and education - BFET will support the Professional/Technical non-transfer programs.
+BFET is an employment focused program.
+BFET will support the Professional/Technical non-transfer programs at Edmonds CC.
 The BFET grant is designed for students to complete short-term vocational training and move forward to job search and employment.
-Through BFET, a student is eligible to earn a single Associate of Technical Arts (ATA) degree and the embedded certificates in that degree.
 At the completion of the AAS-T, ATA, or certificate program, a student participating in BFET is expected to obtain employment.

 Are transfer degrees or BAS degrees eligible for BFET?

 BFET, Worker Retraining, Opportunity Grant and WorkFirst all share a common application.
 Am I applying for these other programs too?

-All four of these programs are part of the Workforce Education Division of Edmonds CC, and many students are eligible for several of these programs.
+All four of these programs are part of the Workforce Education Division of Edmonds CC, and many students are eligible for co-enrollment in multiple programs.
 These grants are working together to provide the greatest level of service to our students with a minimum of additional paperwork.
 If you apply with any of these programs, you will be screened for eligibility in the other programs with this one application.

 BFET requires students to apply for financial aid — what is the value of BFET then?

 BFET financial assistance can provide a bridge for the student awaiting award of their financial aid.
 BFET will review a student's entire financial aid package and provide additional assistance if possible inside the student budget with Financial Aid.
-BFET provides an additional set of support services, including priority registration, childcare, basic food referrals to DSHS, and employment services to the BFET eligible student.
+BFET provides an additional set of support services, including priority registration, childcare, basic food referrals to DSHS, and employment search services.